Bjorn-is-my-name/KBSMic/README.md

 # KBSMic
-2P-Game on Arduin Uno with ILI 9341 LCD screen
+2P-Game on Arduino Uno with ILI 9341 LCD screen